MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio-2017.md

  ![You can tab to the Provide Feedback button in the Visual Studio Installer to open the feedback tool](../install/media/report-a-problem.png)

-### Report a problem directly to the Visual Studio developer community
+### Search for a problem and its solution by using the Visual Studio developer community

-If you don't want to or can't use Visual Studio to report a problem, you can report a problem directly to the Visual Studio developer community instead.
+If you don't want to or can't use Visual Studio to report a problem, there's a chance that the problem has already been reported and a solution posted in the Visual Studio developer community.
 For more information, see the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/) page.

 #### Provide product feedback or a suggestion